Dr. S. Ayse Kadayifci-Orellana

 As a scholar-practitioner, I have facilitated dialogues and training workshops, and worked on conflict resolution curriculum development in various countries including Turkey, Israel, Palestinian Territories, Iraq, Chad, Niger, Kenya, Guatemala, Iran, Saudi Arabia, among others.

-This website contains publications, course material, my research, and my blog.
+This website contains publications, course materials, my research, and my blog.
 Enjoy!!

 "Peace is not merely a distant goal that we seek, but a means by which we arrive at that goal."